hapax/hapax.github.io/assets/simple-physics.md

 Partly, it is a matter of convention.
 We tend to think of physics as a body of natural law, and methods as dictated by these laws.
-We conventionally analyse mechanics problems by adding up vectors, and draw circuits to represent the flow of electricity; these methods are indeed suitable and well-adapted.
+We are taught to analyse mechanics problems by adding up vectors, and draw circuits to represent the flow of electricity; these methods are indeed suitable and well-adapted.
 But they are low leverage *precisely because* they are too specific.